jesspworkandco/REACT-Portfolio/README.md

 ## Usage

-- Click on the deployed app link and check it out!
+- Click on the deployed app link and check out my Portfolio!
 Please don't hesitate to get in touch.
+- The user can click the project image and will be directed to the deployed app and click the title to see the GitHub repository.
+- Navbar and footer are fixed on all pages for easy navigation.
+- Click the footer icons to easily view my GitHub, LinkedIn, and PDF resume.

 ### Github-repository-Heroku-deployed-link